-The communication graph for the WSN is constructed such that $V \in \mathbb{R}^2$ is a set of nodes in the 2-dimensional bounded region with side length l.
-The links E of the symmetric Euclidean graph G = (V, E) fulfill the condition that for any pair $u, v \in V$ of nodes, $dist(u,v) \leq r \implies \{u,v\} \in E$ and $dist(u,v) > r \implies \{u,v\} \notin E$.
-All nodes considered are stationary and have the same transmission range r and the nodes are deployed uniformly at random.
+The communication graph for WSNs is constructed as follows.
+Let $V \in \mathbb{R}^2$ be a set of nodes in the 2-dimensional bounded region with side length l.
+The nodes are deployed uniformly at random.
+The links E of the symmetric Euclidean graph G = (V, E) fulfill the condition that for any pair $u, v \in V$ of nodes, $dist(u,v) \leq r \Longrightarrow \{u,v\} \in E$ and $dist(u,v) > r \Longrightarrow \{u,v\} \notin E$ .

 The neighborhood of a node v is formally defined as a subgraph S that consists of all nodes adjacent to v.
-The 2neighborhood or 2-hop neighbors of a node v is then the subgraph that consists of all nodes adjacent to any of the nodes in S, but not including the nodes of S. This can be generalized for k-neighborhood or k-hop neighbors.
+The 2-neighborhood or 2-hop neighbors of a node v is then the subgraph that consists of all nodes adjacent to any of the nodes in S, but not including the nodes of S. This can be generalized for k-neighborhood or k-hop neighbors.
 Increasing k often implies, an exponential increase of the message complexity.
+For that reason k should remain low.

-Calculating the fault tolerance using a local algorithm is appealing in many ways.
-By knowing the local fault tolerance degree, actions can be taken on nodes to change the topology for an increase in the fault tolerance level.
+Calculating the fault tolerance using a local algorithm is in many ways is appealing.
+By knowing the local fault tolerance degree, actions can be taken on a node to change the topology to increase further the fault tolerance level.
 Therefore, a local measure that can be correlated to the global fault tolerance degree of a system is a characteristic with practical implications.

 In this paper, fault tolerance is measured by the impact of failures on the characteristic path length.
-The characteristic path length L is the mean of the means of all the shortest path lengths connecting each node to all the other nodes.
-That is, given length of the shortest path between two nodes $d(v_1, v_2)$ for $\forall v_1, v_2 \in V$, the characteristic path length L is $\frac{1}{n(n-1)} \sum{i,j} d(v_i, v_j)$.
-The clustering coefficient reflects local characteristics of a network in terms of redundancy and local efficiency, while the characteristic path length is a global characteristic about the reachability of each node in the network (global efficiency) [7].
+The characteristic path length L is the mean of the means of all the shortest path lengths connecting each node to all other nodes.
+That is, given length of the shortest path between two nodes $d(v_1,v_2)$ for $\forall v_1,v_2 \in V$ , the characteristic path length L is $\frac{1}{n(n-1)}\sum{i,j}d(v_i,v_j)$ .
+The clustering coefficient reflects local characteristics of a network, how well neighbors of a node can reach each other (local efficiency), while the characteristic path length is a global characteristic, how well any node in the network can be reached (related to global efficiency) [Latora2001b].